French battleship Jean Bart (1940): Post war active service

 Work on the ship's anti-aircraft battery proceeded very slowly.
-The 100 mm guns were installed by mid-1952, but the directors for the 100 mm guns were not installed until May 1953, permitting test firings of the guns in July.
-The tests revealed the need for extensive modifications to the systems that were finally complete in October 1954.
+The 100 mm guns were installed by mid-1952, but the directors for them were not installed until May 1953, permitting test firings of the guns in July.
+The tests revealed the need for extensive modifications to the systems, that were finally completed in October 1954.
 The 57 mm guns were even more delayed, with the guns not ready for tests until September 1955, though their optical directors were not fitted until August 1956.
 The period of work between 1951 and 1956 was interrupted by numerous sea trials to evaluate the vessel as each new type of equipment was installed.
 By the time work on the ship was completed, she had been fitted with a variety of radar sets, including a DRBV 11 air/surface search radar, a DRBV 20 air search radar, and a DRBV 30 navigational radar.
 Fire control radars included a DRBC 10A set for the main battery, six ACAE sets for the heavy anti-aircraft battery and five DRBC 30B sets for the light anti-aircraft guns.
 Her normal displacement had risen to 43052 t, with full-load displacement at 49196 t.
 With the greater weight of the ship, draft increased to 10.9 m.

 She was finally pronounced complete on 1 May 1955, and that month she embarked President René Coty for a visit to Denmark, escorted by the destroyer Surcouf.
-After returning from the cruise, which also included a visit to Oslo, Norway, she left in July to represent France at a celebration in New York of the 175th anniversary of the landing of French soldiers led by the Comte de Rochambeau during the American Revolutionary War.
+After returning from the cruise, which also included a visit to Oslo, Norway, she left in July to represent France at a celebration in New York of the 175th anniversary of the landing of French soldiers to assist the United States led by the Comte de Rochambeau during the American Revolutionary War.
 She thereafter conducted a series of training cruises off the coast of Brittany in August and September before transferring to the Mediterranean in October.
 She arrived in Toulon on 17 October, and four days later, Jean Bart replaced Richelieu as the flagship of the training squadron.